2019 World Draughts Championship

-The 2019 World Draughts Championship in international draughts was held from 15 September to 3 October, 2019, in Yamoussoukro, Ivory Coast under the auspices of the International Draughts Federation (FMJD).
-Twenty players competed in the tournament, which played as a round-robin.
-The winning prize for the tournament was 20,000 euros.
+The 2019 World Draughts Championship in international draughts was held from 15 September to 3 October, 2019, at the Hotel HP Resort in Yamoussoukro, Ivory Coast.
+The championship was played under the auspices of the International Draughts Federation (FMJD) as a round-robin tournament with twenty players.
+The total prize money for the tournament was 20,000 euros.

-The 2016 and 2018 World Champion, Roel Boomstra, did not play in the World Championship.
+The 2016 and 2018 World Champion, Roel Boomstra, did not play in the championship.

-With his title Alexander Georgiev became World Draughts Champion for the tenth time, equaling Alexei Chizhov.
+Alexander Georgiev won the title to become World Draughts Champion for the tenth time, equaling Alexei Chizhov.

+Rules and regulations

+The games were played with the official FMJD classical time control: 80 minutes plus a 1-minute increment per move.
+FMJD regulations prohibited players from agreeing to a draw before each had completed 40 moves; doing so required the referee to award both players 0 points.

+The final rankings were determined by total points.
+If two or more players finished with the same score, the following tiebreaks were applied: